“A Piece of the Past” Museum Essay Contest Essay Requirements

 • The period in which the work was created, the style, and the historical context.

-• In what ways does this work demonstrate the properties of Beauty that come to us from Plato, Aristotle and Aquinas: Proportion, symmetry, integrity of design, clarity, and unity?
+• In what ways does this work demonstrate the properties of Beauty that come to us from Plato, Aristotle, and Aquinas: proportion, symmetry, integrity of design, clarity, and unity?

 Judging Criteria

-In judging the essays, the judges will take into consideration the following:
+The judges will take into consideration the following:

 1. Adherence to the Submission Guidelines